Operational Alignment · Nonprofits

 Let's start a conversation →The reality

 They struggle because the mission grew faster than the structure supporting it.
 Roles got blurry.
 Systems got patchworked.
+People who are genuinely good at their jobs are working at cross-purposes because no one has stopped to ask whether the right people are in the right roles.
 And somewhere along the way, leadership started carrying operational weight that was never meant to sit in one place.

 Operational Alignment Consultant

 My approach is relational and embedded.
 I don't arrive with a framework and leave with a report.
-I show up, listen carefully, and work alongside your team — inside the real dynamics of how your organization functions — until clarity replaces friction.
+I show up, listen carefully, and work alongside your team - inside the real dynamics of how your organization functions - until the work starts to move the way it should.

 What I've learned is that the human side of operations is where everything either comes together or falls apart.
 The way teams communicate, make decisions, and carry responsibility matters as much as any system or process.
-That's where I focus.
+That's where I focus - part consultant, part coach, always embedded in the real work alongside your team.

 I work with a small number of organizations at a time - by design.
 Every engagement deserves full attention, and I'm not willing to do this work any other way.

-Learn more about how I work →What nonprofit leaders say
+Learn more about how I work →What people say

 "Working with Karen changed what our team thought was possible.
 She brought clarity to our operations, focus to our people - and did it all in a way that felt genuinely human.
 When we asked our leadership team how they felt, the response was unanimous: if it's not Karen, we don't want it."

-Reclaim: Dignity + Hope + Life · International nonprofit operating in Jordan, Kazakhstan, Guatemala & Argentina
+Reclaim: Dignity + Hope + Life · Established international nonprofit operating in Jordan, Kazakhstan, Guatemala & Argentina · 50+ global staff

 Reclaim: Dignity + Hope + Life